gslab-econ/gslab_make/README.md

 ```
 which are the SSH and HTTPS protocol versions, respectively.

-The package at any tagged release, branch, or commit can be installed with the same commands, just changing `master` to the desired target e.g.,
+The package at any tagged release, branch, or commit can be installed with the same commands, just changing `master` to the desired target; e.g.,
 ```
-pip install git+ssh://git@github.com/gentzkow/gslab_make.git@<tagg, branch name, or commit hash>
+pip install git+ssh://git@github.com/gentzkow/gslab_make.git@<tag, branch name, or commit hash>
 ```